Hola compañeros y compañeras, and thank you for your interest in volunteering with the Lower Columbia Hispanic Council!

 - Organizing Día de los Muertos.
 Día de los Muertos or the Day of the Dead is an annual Mexican and Central American celebration to remember loved ones who have passed away.
 It is a time of family reunion, and we celebrate it by creating community altars, and with lots of fun family activities.

-- Día de la Independencia/Independence of Mexico is the most important celebration during the year.
-On September 16th of each year we are hosting a big party in which the whole community is invited.
+- Formerly Día de la Independencia/Independence of Mexico, The Hispanic Heritage Celebration, is the most important celebration during the year.
+In September of each year we host a big party in which the whole community is invited.
 Performances are presented by members of the community, there are presentations of typical folkloric dances from Mexico by the dance group Mi Cultura, delicious typical foods and drinks are offered to the public and there are also many fun family activities.
 It is definitely a great opportunity to learn more about Mexican culture and have a nice time with family, friends and the community in general.

 - Assistance with I.T. and database.
 We use Access and Excel to file and organize contact information.
 In a given period of time we must update our database containing members and community partners’ information, this helps us ensure a good communication.